r-hub/blog/content/post/2021-07-29-caching/index.md

 -   choose the duration of validity of the cache;

--   cache on disk -- on that topic see the R-hub blog post on
+-   cache on disk -- on that topic see the R-hub blog post on [persistent data and config for R packages](/2020/03/12/user-preferences/).

+### Stateful functions

+This is not caching per se, but good to know!
+The [Advanced R book](https://adv-r.hadley.nz/function-factories.html?q=closure#stateful-funs) by Hadley Wickham presents *stateful functions* that "allow you to maintain state across function invocations".
+It also has a warning on not abusing them.

+> "Stateful functions are best used in moderation.
+As soon as your function starts managing the state of multiple variables, it's better to switch to R6, the topic of Chapter 14."

 ## Caching best practice in packages